CompileReality/Pulsar-Framework/README.md

-# Pulsar Library
+# Pulsar Framework

-This library is framework for developing 2d games in java very efficiently and easily.
-This library have many features like advanced debug line system, Multiplayer, Customizable UI.
+This framework helps developing 2d games in java very efficiently and easily.
+This Framework have many features like advanced debug line system, Multiplayer, Customizable UI.
-This library is made fully scratch from swing framework to advance Game systems including Animations, Efficient and Fast Game Loop, Debuging System.
+This Framework is made fully scratch using swing framework having advance Game systems including Animations, Efficient and Fast Game Loop, Debuging System.

 ---
 ## Features